Künstlersekretariat - Astrid Schoerke

 Martin Löhr | Violoncello

-Numerous CD productions by the trio with CAvi-music garnered prizes: The recording of Brahm’s Trio in B major and Schönberg’s Verklärte Nacht was awarded the Preis der Deutschen Schallplattenkritik; the recording of the two Mendelssohn trios in 2009 and the Schubert trios in 2012 were distinguished with the Supersonic-Award.
-In 2015 their CD featuring piano trios by Joseph Haydn was brought on the market.
-At least the Trio enthuses with their CD of Brahm’s String Sextets arranged for Piano Trio by the composer’s friend Theodor Kirchner.
+Numerous CD productions by the trio with CAvi-music garnered prizes: The recording of Brahm’s Trio in B major and Schoenberg’s Verklärte Nacht was awarded the Preis der Deutschen Schallplattenkritik; the recording of the two Mendelssohn trios in 2009 and the Schubert trios in 2012 were distinguished with the Supersonic-Award.
+In 2015 a CD featuring piano trios by Joseph Haydn was brought on the market.
+Most recently the Trio Jean Paul enthuses with their CD of Brahm’s String Sextets arranged for piano trio by the composer’s friend Theodor Kirchner.

 For more information, visit the homepage www.triojeanpaul.de.